Loading...

 The above log line is a raw string without format, ideally we would like to give it a structure that can be processed later easily.
 If the proper configuration is used, the log entry could be converted to:

-When an output plugin is loaded, an internal instance is created.
-Every instance has its own independent configuration.
+Very similar to the input plugins, Filters run in an instance context, which has its own independent configuration.
 Configuration keys are often called properties.

 Parsers are fully configurable and are independently and optionally handled by each input plugin, for more details please refer to the section.